jb0hn/where-is-my-vote/README.md

 # where-is-my-vote
-Simple script, which has allowed me to find my votes details for civil budget projects in the dataset facilitated by my city.
+Simple script, which has allowed me to find the details of my vote in the civil budget voting, in the dataset facilitated by my city.